coteditor/CotEditor/CONTRIBUTING.md

 Bug fixes are always welcome.
 However, if you are considering adding a new feature or making a significant change, please consult the team beforehand to ensure it aligns with the project’s direction.
 Feature additions that do not align with the project's direction are likely to be rejected.

-Instead of modifying multiple features in a single pull request, create a pull request for each feature.
+Instead of modifying multiple features in a single pull request, create a separate pull request for each feature.

 When contributing code, please adhere to our coding style guide for consistency and maintainability.

 ### Localizations

 Fixing or updating existing localizations is always appreciated.
-See each .xcstrings file to find which strings need to be localized or reviewed by native speakers.
-Please refer to the comments and key naming to understand where and how each string will be used.
+Check each .xcstrings file to find strings that need to be localized or reviewed by native speakers.
+Refer to the comments and key names to understand where and how each string will be used.
 If you are uncertain, feel free to ask @1024jp.

-If your localization disrupts the layout of views, try first shortening the sentence.
-However, if it's impossible, provide a screenshot when you submit a pull request.
-We'll update the view to correctly lay out your localized text.
+If your localization disrupts a view’s layout, first try shortening the sentence.
+If that is not possible, provide a screenshot when you submit a pull request.
+We’ll update the view to lay out your localized text correctly.

 #### Submitting a new localization

-Currently, the CotEditor project only accepts new localizations from providers who can maintain them in the future.
-When submitting a new localization, please explicitly indicate if you also intend to be a localization maintainer.
-For more information on the standard maintenance process of localizations, please refer to the following subsection.
+Currently, the CotEditor project accepts new localizations only from contributors who can maintain them in the future.
+When submitting a new localization, please explicitly indicate whether you also intend to be its maintainer.
+For more information about the standard localization maintenance process, refer to the following subsection.

 You have two options for adding a new localization to CotEditor.
 Choose one of them depending on your knowledge and preferences:

-- Option 1: Add a new localization in Xcode by yourself and make a pull request (for those who are familiar with git and Xcode projects):
+- Option 1: Add a new localization in Xcode and submit a pull request (for those familiar with Git and Xcode projects):
     - Open CotEditor.xcodeproj in Xcode, go to Project > CotEditor > Info > Localizations, and add your language to the table.
-Then, the new language you added will automatically appear in the string catalogs.
+The language will then automatically appear in the string catalogs.
     - CotEditor uses the String Catalog format (.xcstrings), introduced in 2023.
-To add localization to each string catalog file, select your language and fill in the corresponding cells in the table.
-Cf. [Localizing and varying text with a string catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog)
+To add translations to each string catalog, select your language and fill in the corresponding cells in the table.
+See [Localizing and varying text with a string catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog).
     - You can find the string catalogs to localize under:
         - CotEditor/Localizables/
         - CotEditor/Storyboards/mul.lproj/